ruby/ruby/doc/contributing/documentation_guide.md

 In general, \RDoc's auto-linking should not be suppressed.
 For example, we should write `Array`, not `\Array`.

-Suppress when:

-- The word in question does not refer to a Ruby entity (e.g., some uses of _Class_ or _English_).
+However, suppress when the word in question does not refer to a Ruby entity (e.g., some uses of _Class_ or _English_).
-- The reference is to a class or module that users usually don't deal with, including these:

-    - \Class.
-    - \Method.
-    - \Module.

-Most often, the name of a class, module, or method will be autolinked:
+Most often, the name of a class, module, or method will be auto-linked:

 - Array.
 - Enumerable.